-\ Chair
+Chair

-- (1) Mr. Benstock was appointed to the Board, and the Audit and Nominating and Governance Committees, effective May 1, 2023. - (2) Executive sessions were held with the Company's independent auditor at each of these meetings.
+(1) Executive sessions were held with the Company's independent auditor at each of these meetings.

-The Board met 10 times during fiscal year 2024.
-Each director attended all of the meetings of the Board and committees of which he or she was a member during fiscal year 2024
+The Board met six times during fiscal year 2025.
+Each director attended all of the meetings of the Board and committees of which he or she was a member during fiscal year 2025.

-All Board members attended our Annual Meeting of Stockholders held in 2023 (the "2023 Annual Meeting"), and all members of the Board have been requested to attend the Annual Meeting.
+All Board members attended our Annual Meeting of Stockholders held in 2024 (the "2024 Annual Meeting"), and all members of the Board have been requested to attend the Annual Meeting.
 Although the Company has no formal policy with respect to Board members' attendance at our annual meeting of stockholders, it is customary for all Board members to attend.